thomasheckmann/zxinfo-es/gettingStarted.md

 Requirements for this guide:

-- Docker - as everthing is containerized.
+- Docker - as everything is containerized.
 Used to create container for mariaDB, myphpadmin and Elasticsearch

 - nodeJS - required to run the scripts for creating and importing data into elasticsearch